--Evaluation Criteria
+Evaluation Criteria

 Courses with grades of "W" (withdrawn), "I" (incomplete), "WF" (withdrawn with failure), "UW" (unofficial withdrawal), "U" (unsatisfactory), "XX" (ungraded), and/or "F" (failed) are counted as courses attempted but not earned and count toward the maximum time frame.
-Any courses dropped after the published "Last Day to Register/Add" deadline (as per the Tulane Registar's academic calendar) are also counted as per federal regulation as courses attempted during the semester.
 Transfer credit hours (accepted for the student's academic program or degree) are counted as credit hours attempted when measuring the maximum time frame to complete the degree or certificate program and establishing benchmark points for the qualitative standard, but do not impact the grade point average tested.
 When a student commences enrollment and yet earns zero credit hours (including cases where the Tulane Financial Aid Office is able to identify that attempted hours have been removed after the commencement of the semester from the student's academic transcript), the student will be identified as having attempted hours contained in the semester.